Chalarangelo/30-seconds-of-code/README.md

 Generates a UUID.

 Use `crypto` API to generate a UUID, compliant with [RFC4122](https://www.ietf.org/rfc/rfc4122.txt) version 4.

+Please note that this version will only work in **Node.JS** environments!

 ```js
 const crypto = require("crypto");